Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 A 5000 BTU air conditioner is generally a window air conditioner for cooling small rooms.
 Most models in this class can reliably cool a room of 100-150 square feet.
 However, most are actually rated for rooms up to 250 square feet.

-5000 BTUs is, for the most part, the lowest BTU rating available in air conditioners, but they also tend to be the most efficient.
+5000 BTUs is, for the most part, the lowest BTU rating available in window air conditioners.
+On the other hand, the benefit is the best 5000 BTU window air conditioners tend to be the most efficient of this type.
 Most need less than 500 watts of power to make 5000 BTU of cold air output, which is why they’re really the best option for small rooms.
+If your small room also has a sliding, vertical window, you can get an AC for a sliding window to work within your own space.

 While the best 6000 BTU air conditioner will cool a small room more quickly, it will show up on your power bill, which leads us to the main differences between 5000 BTU units and others.

-The primary difference between a 5000 BTU air conditioner and other models is the cooling output, which determines how large a space it can effectively cool without wasting energy.
-An air conditioner model with 8000 BTUs, for example, should be able to cool a 350 square foot room and use about 15 amps of power.
+The primary difference between a 5000 BTU AC and other models is the cooling output, which determines how large a space it can effectively cool without wasting energy.
+An air conditioner model with 8000 BTUs, like the best 8000 BTU air conditioner for example, should be able to cool a 350-square foot room and use about 15 amps of power.
 Conversely, a 5000 BTU model uses roughly ten amps and cools about 200 to 250 square feet.
+To add to that fact, even the leading 5000 BTU portable air conditioners take much longer to cool a small room, as their performance isn’t the same as a window unit.
+But if an appliance with a design like the best portable air conditioner can still be a great fit if it suits your space.

 It might be tempting to opt for one of these models to save on energy consumption.
 However, just as larger units with higher BTUs suffer in efficiency past 5000 BTUs, diminishing returns appear with units below 5000 BTUs.
 Instead of bigger power bills, you’ll wind up spending a lot on batteries or on recharging them.